isabella232/siliconsalon.info/_pages/index.md

 ## Overview

 Currently, there are no semiconductors designed specifically for crypto-wallets, forcing wallet manufacturers to cobble together solutions from what exists.
-Fortunately, that’s about to change, thanks to semiconductor manufacturers such as CrossBar and Tropic Square seeking to directly address the cryptocurrency,  digital identity & assets markets.
+Fortunately, that’s about to change, thanks to semiconductor manufacturers such as CrossBar and Tropic Square, who are seeking to directly address the cryptocurrency, digital identity & assets markets.

-The Silicon Salon drew together the community to discuss requirements in order to guide the direction of this new work and produce semiconductors that do exactly what the cryptocurrency market needs.
-It featured presentations from silicon manufacturers, crypto-wallet makers, and experts in the field about how semiconductor design can support cryptographic functionality, as well as discussion to allow everyone to have their say.
+The Silicon Salon drew together a variety of principals in the community to discuss requirements that can guide the direction of this new work and produce semiconductors that do exactly what the cryptocurrency market needs.
+It featured presentations from silicon manufacturers, crypto-wallet makers, and experts in the field about how semiconductor design can support cryptographic functionality, as well as discussion that allowed everyone to have their say.

 "Crypto wallets [are] using semiconductors that are largely designed not for you but designed for other purposes.
 Look at a typical MCU in a wallet, you probably have a hundred such MCUs in your house.
 They were designed for those purposes, not for cryptocurrency."
 {: .notice--info}